Duality functors for quantum groupoids: Introduction

 {\ } \quad The classical theory of Lie groups, or of algebraic groups, has a quantum counterpart in the theory of ``quantum groups''.
 In Drinfeld's language, quantum groups are suitable topological Hopf algebras which are formal deformations either of the algebra of functions on a formal group, or of the universal enveloping algebras of a Lie algebra.
 These deformations add further structure on the classical object: the formal group inherits a structure of {\sl Poisson\/} formal group, and the Lie algebra a structure of {\sl Lie bialgebra}.
 Linear duality for topological Hopf algebras reasonably adapts to quantum groups, lifting the analogous duality for their semiclassical limits.
 On the other hand, Drinfeld revealed a more surprising feature of quantum groups, later named ``quantum duality'', which somehow lifts the Poisson duality among Poisson (formal) groups.
 Namely, there exists an equivalence of categories between quantized enveloping algebras and quantized formal groups, which shifts from a quantization of a given Lie bialgebra $ L $ to one of the {\sl dual\/} Lie bialgebra $ L^* $.

 Another extension of Lie group theory is that of Lie-Rinehart algebras (sometimes loosely called ``Lie algebroids''), developed by Rinehart, Huebschmann and others.
-The notion of Lie-Rinehart algebra $ \big( L \, , [\,\ , \ ] \, , \omega \big) $ over a commutative ring $ A $ lies inbetween $ A $--Lie algebras and $ k $--Lie algebra of derivations of the form $ \text{\sl Der}\,(A) \, $.
-Well-known examples come from geometry, such as the global sections of a Lie algebroid, or the $ 1 $--forms over a Poisson manifold (cf.~\cite{Dazord and Sondaz}, \cite{Huebschmann1}, \cite{Evens and Lu and Weinstein}).
+The notion of Lie-Rinehart algebra $ \big( L \, , [\,\ , \ ] \, , \omega \big) $ over a commutative ring $ A $ lies inbetween $ A $--Lie algebras and $ k $--Lie algebras of derivations of the form $ \text{\sl Der}\,(A) \, $.
+Well-known examples come from geometry, such as the global sections of a Lie algebroid, for example the $ 1 $--forms over a Poisson manifold (cf.~\cite{Dazord and Sondaz}, \cite{Huebschmann1}, \cite{Evens and Lu and Weinstein}).

 The natural algebraic gadgets attached with a Lie-Rinehart algebra are its universal enveloping algebra $ V^\ell(L) $ and its algebra of jets $ J^r(L) \, $, which are in linear duality with each other.
 Any Lie-Rinehart algebra $ L $ can also be seen as a {\sl right\/} Lie-Rinehart algebra: thus one can also consider its right enveloping algebra, call it $ V^r(L) \, $, anti-isomorphic to $ V^\ell(L) \, $, and its dual $ J^\ell(L) \, $.